Last Updated on

 - Mix the vegetable broth, soy sauce, sherry, Chinese 5-spice powder, grated ginger and grated garlic in a larger pan.
 Bring to a boil and simmer for about 3 minutes.

-- Add the green onions to the pan and cook for 2 minutes, add the beef and continue cooking for another 3 minutes.
-Add the sugar snap peas and cook for another 4 minutes or so until the beef and the sugar snap peas are tender.
+- Add the green onions to the pan and cook for 2 minutes, add the beef, and continue cooking for another 3 minutes.
+Add the sugar snap peas and corn and cook for another 4 minutes or so until the beef and the sugar snap peas are tender.

-- Divide the noodles between 4 deep bowls and spoon the stir fry over them.
+- Divide the noodles between 4 deep bowls and spoon over the beef and vegetables.
+Divide the remaining broth between the bowls.
 The dish is quite soupy, so be sure to use deep bowls.
 Sprinkle with the roasted sesame seeds and serve.